itsamrithaa/portfolio-project/doc/06-component-finishing-touches/06-component-finishing-touches.md

 and this project adheres to [Calendar Versioning](https://calver.org/) of the following form: YYYY.0M.0D.

-## YYYY.MM.DD
+## [2025.04.21]

 ### Added

-- Designed test suite for <!-- insert name of component here --> component
+- Designed test suite for `SatelliteTracker` component, including test cases for kernel, secondary, constructor and overriden standard methods.
-- Designed two different use cases for <!-- insert name of component here --> component
+- Designed `CollisionTracker` and `OrbitalSimulation` to show `SatelliteTracker` in action
+- Introduced new updatePosition() implementation in concrete `Satellite1` class, overriding abstract class implementation

 ### Updated

-- Changed design to include ...
+- Changed design to include new constant `SECONDS_IN_DAY` for easier computations
+- Updated threshold values for accurate mathematical operation
+- Declared final double values for non-changing velocity values
+- Included test cases that cover edge/boundary, empty/zero, large, routine, challenging, and complex test cases
+- Refactored `equals` implementation to ensure the method accurately checks for object equality
+- Added illegalArgumentException to strictly check for pre-condition
+- Cleaned Javadoc CheckStyle errors

 ```